About Us

 MentorAbility Participants

-There are three key members who engage in MentorAbility mentoring experiences:
+There are three key members who engage in MentorAbility mentoring experiences: Mentees, Mentors, and Mentorship Facilitators.

 Mentees are individuals who experience disability who have signed up to participate in the MentorAbility initiative.
 They can be anywhere in their career journey and interested in exploring specific industries, jobs, and career pathways.